e-celik/cs15l-lab-reports/lab1.md

 }ecelik@EkinLaptop:~/lecture1$ pwd
 /home/ecelik/lecture1
 ```
 The cat command outputs the contents of a specified file.
 It has worked as expected here, as it printed the code contained within the .java file.
+NOT AN ERROR

 ## _EOF_